nrjones-dev/ps_exporter/README.md

 ## Features

+### Create Masks

+This function is designed to loop through all groups in the file and apply a layer mask set to the position of the pixel data.
+This ensures that further edits to this file cannot increase the layer sizes accidentally.

+1. Once the file is ready, simply click on 'Create Masks' to loop through all groups and create layer masks based on pixel data.

 ### Flatten Layers

 This function is designed to flatten all Groups with the correct suffixes.

-1. Ensure that all groups have been created as outlined in the PSD setup guide.
-In short:
+1. Ensure that all layers have been set up correctly:
    - Individual assets should be self contained inside of a group with the suffix '_MERGE', which then sits inside the relevant parent group.
    - Full screen sprites should be in a group with the suffix '_SWIPE'.

 2. If step 1 is confirmed, press 'Flatten Layers' in the panel.

-### Create Masks

-This function is designed to loop through all groups in the file and apply a layer mask set to the position of the pixel data.
-This ensures that further edits to this file cannot increase the layer sizes accidentally.

-1. Once the file is ready, simply click on 'Create Masks' to loop through all groups and create layer masks based on pixel data.

 ### Export File